SocietyProtocol/Content-Library/Extras/Resources/Terminology for the state trilogy.md

 There are three distinct layers of state within a State.
 All of these delineations together encompass the **state**:

-- **Public state**: The public record, accessible to everyone, which the State propagates and uses to keep track of its current state.
+- **public state**: The public record, accessible to everyone, which the State propagates and uses to keep track of its current state.
-- **Semi-private state**: The non-public shared context within subgroups, such as: families, friends, or organizations.
+- **semi-private state**: The non-public shared context within subgroups, such as: families, friends, or organizations.
-- **Private state**: An individual's current condition or status—the internal record unique to each person.
+- **private state**: An individual's current condition or status—the internal record unique to each person.

 ![](https://lex-img-p.s3.us-west-2.amazonaws.com/img/2e5af0b4-f664-4852-b927-3f4b47d45f91-image_1758932626.png)